-When a patient develops excess skin and fat in the upper inner thighs, it can be a bothersome situation.
-The large fat deposits result in the inner thighs rubbing together and patients do not like to be seen in swimsuits.
+When a patient develops excess skin and fat in the upper inner or outer thighs, it can be a bothersome situation.
+The large fat deposits result in the inner thighs rubbing together and outer thighs making their hips look too wide.
+Such patients do not like to be seen in swimsuits.

-What can be done about excess medial thigh fat and skin?
-It depends on the severity of the problem and the age of the patient.
-Once the patient has done weight loss, if the problem is persistent, liposuction may help in the younger patient.
-If the problem is pronounced, it may require a medial thigh lift.
+What can be done about excess thigh fat and skin?
+It depends on the severity of the problem, the age of the patient, and the location of the deformity.
+Once the patient has done weight loss, if the problem is persistent, liposuction may be helpful in the younger patient.
+If the problem is pronounced, it may require surgical correction.

-If the leg requires circumferential tightening, then a central segment of the inner thigh must also be excised.
-All sutures are beneath the skin to avoid cross-hatching and make the scars as least visible as possible.
+If the leg requires circumferential tightening, then a central segment of skin and fat of the inner thigh must also be excised.
+In all of these operations, the sutures are placed beneath the skin to avoid any cross-hatching marks and make the scars as least visible as possible.

-If you have a problem with the appearance of your inner thighs, be sure to call our office and schedule a consultation.
+If you have a problem with the appearance of your buttocks, inner, or outer thighs, be sure to call our office and schedule a consultation.